 Original residents that are eligible for relocation assistance are also eligible for reoccupancy at the new or redeveloped public housing site under this Plan.
-Households that are not eligible for relocation assistance are not eligible for reoccupancy under this Plan, e.g., households that become ineligible for re-occupancy.
+Households that are not eligible for relocation assistance are not eligible for reoccupancy under this Plan, e.g., households that become ineligible for relocation assistance because of an eviction also become ineligible for re-occupancy.
 Ineligible households may apply to the new site as a new applicant.